Hector-S/MemCON/README.md

 **---| Command Line Arguments |---**

+"-f 'File_Name'" = Will load the file whose name you give.

 "-d" = Enable debug mode.
+Will show status of queue failing to enqueue new requests due to being full.

+Will show status of queue when all requests from trace file have been processed or are in the queue.

+Will print out a page miss/hit/empty for each request processed.

 "-t" = Enable file type checking.
 Only .txt files will show as loadable files.

-"-f 'File_Name'" = Will load the file whose name you give.

-**---| Debug Mode |---**

-Will display each request loaded from a save file that was loaded when you simulate.
-Each request will show the timing, the command, and the full address given.
+"-l" = Label output.
+First line of output file will label each column.

+"-s" = Simple output.
+Output will show request commands with the final data column being the column bits in all cases.
+Each request always takes 10 CPU cycles to complete.